pprot-intel/2022.1_DXA_FIRST_USE/README.md

-## ONNX Inference - Style transfer (Pointilism)
+# ONNX Inference - Style transfer (Pointilism)

-### Task
+## Tasks

-Find out more about OpenVINO Toolkit:
+###Find out more about OpenVINO Toolkit
+Try to get a general idea about OpenVINO:
 - what *exactly* is it for, what can you do with it?
 - where can you learn how to use it?
 - where can you download it from?

-Try to get a general idea about OpenVINO, and when you're ready, install 2022.1 release and run inference on the linked Pointilism-9.onnx model and the example coco_square.jpg image (or use any other image, if you wish!)
+###Installation
+When you're done exploring, we'll move to installation.
+Go to https://pypi.org/project/openvino-dev/ and follow the installation instructions 2022.1 release

+**Note**: if you use Conda, run PIP command with Anaconda Prompt.
+On Windows, you might need to add [OpenVINO library to your PATH]( https://github.com/openvinotoolkit/openvino_notebooks/wiki/Conda#step-6-conda-add-the-openvino-library-to-your-path)

+Next, use OpenVINO to run inference on [Pointilism-9.onnx](https://media.githubusercontent.com/media/onnx/models/main/vision/style_transfer/fast_neural_style/model/pointilism-9.onnx) model, using example [coco_square.jpg](https://raw.githubusercontent.com/openvinotoolkit/openvino_notebooks/main/notebooks/212-onnx-style-transfer/data/coco_square.jpg) image as input for the model

 **Goal:** run inference and display results as a new (style-transfered) image

 ### Model and Image